wahrwolf/ba-thesis/chapters/600-discussion.md

 During the data preparation step, I reduced the data sets by a large amount.
 I separated the corpus into smaller logical units by analyzing the text manually, since no index was available for my data.
 I choose the number of words and word length as two simple metrics to evaluate the original and reduced corpora.
-As seen in \figure{corpus_stats}, the characteristics of the source corpora seem to be preserved in the reduced data sets.
+As seen in \ref{corpus_stats}, the characteristics of the source corpora seem to be preserved in the reduced data sets.
 In the EMEA corpus, the word length distribution differs visibly from the original corpus.
 Since this corpus contains many brand names, I assumed that the variation in the small logical units was rather high.

 ## Training and Optimization
 ### Training
 The overall performance of the best models according to BLEU indicates a successful training.
-According to \ref{google bleu} the achieved score of 20% points in BLEU can be interpreted roughly as an understandable but bad translation.
+According to \cite{google bleu} the achieved score of 20% points in BLEU can be interpreted roughly as an understandable but bad translation.
 The top 5 models from each corpus reached that mark after 10,000 trainings steps, which translates to 5 epochs.

-The plots \ref{train-bad_tran} and \ref{train-good_train} show typically trainigs curves as described by \ref{https://arxiv.org/pdf/1511.03677.pdf}.
+The plots \ref{train-bad_tran} and \ref{train-good_train} show typically trainigs curves as described by \cite{lipton:15}

 The model plotted in \ref{train-good_train} achieved reasonable results.
 The validation accuracy indicates no overfitting, but the difference to the training accuracy shows additional potential with a larger data set.